Frequently Asked Questions

 As time progresses, care needs may evolve, so our care plans adapt in tandem.
 For instance, a client who initially has full mobility may begin to struggle with stairs as time passes, necessitating adjustments to their care plan.

-When a nurse completes an assessment, they will discuss your ability to perform essential activities of daily living, such as personal care, dressing, mouth care and toileting.
+When one of our team completes an assessment, they will discuss your ability to perform essential activities of daily living, such as personal care, dressing, mouth care and toileting.
 It is important to know what can be done independently and where the areas of assistance are needed.
 We would want to know about any recent changes in health, symptoms, pain levels or concerns to ensure we offer the correct support.

 They will also assess mobility and the potential need for aids.
 Draycott can help support and liaise with other health professionals to ensure that the right equipment is in place.